mozilla/application-services/docs/building.md

    1. Run `./libs/verify-android-environment.sh`
    2. Follow instructions and rerun until it is successful.

-**Note:** If you opened the application-services or firefox repos in android studio, it likely added a `local.properties` file that could override some of the environment variables above.
+**Note:** If you opened the application-services or Firefox repos in Android Studio, it likely added a `local.properties` or `gradle-daemon-jvm.properties` file that could override some of the environment variables above.
 If you experience build errors, correct or delete these values in the `local.properties` files.

 ### Windows setup for Android (via WSL)